p91

 So, feel the different 'interpretation' of the eighth notes in the last line?
 A sort of loping quality, almost a 'long / short' to each pair of notes?
 Cool.
 This is more of an old timey style thus more nowadays a cliche swing style eighth note.
 Still works fine today for many artists.
 Eventually, how we each feel, develop and evolve our own unique eighth note interpretations help shape each of our artistic signatures.

 Time / the gallop.
 So by simply following along in our numerical core philosophy, our 'Americana gallop' evolves next.
 Since we split the one quarter note to get two eighth notes, can we split the eighth note in two too?
 Of course we can.
 Our numerical wizardry knows no bounds and it's a super easy do.
-Examine the split of an one eighth note into two sixteenth notes on the second beat of the following idea.
+Please examine the split of an one eighth note into two sixteenth notes on the second beat of the following idea.
 Example 8.

 We also use one gallop lick as a way to emphasize and hit the downbeat a bit harder.
 As in rock and roll?
 Correct, rock hits on one.
 While easy to learn this lick can be very very tricky to pull off when the magic is going down.
 Mostly a common rhythm guitar lick, it is easier with a thin, light pick and done with a flash of the strumming hand.
 Gypsy jazz players will need this right hand flourish for up tempo comping of the changes.
 This next idea borrows a bit from Rossini's 'William Tell Overture."
 Penned in the1828, perhaps this is the gallop that started them all.
 Example 8a.